inoxlang/inox/docs/language-reference/markup-expressions.md

 ---

-# XML Expressions
+# Markup Expressions

-An XML expression produces a value by passing an XML-like structure to a namespace that interprets it:
+A markup expression produces a value by passing an XML-like markup to a namespace that interprets it:

 ```
-# The XML structure is passed to the html namespace.
+# The markup is passed to the html namespace.
 html<div></div>

 The namespace is optional and defaults to html if not explicitly specified.